Dynamical Systematics for Time Delay Lenses and the Impact on the Hubble Constant: Introduction

 Figure~\ref{fig:model} illustrates this problem with a simple model (see Appendix \ref{app:model}) consisting of a \cite{Hernquist1990} model for the stars combined with a one parameter $0~\leq ~f_{SIS}~\leq~1$ mass distribution that smoothly shifts from a constant mass-to-light ($M/L$) ratio model for $f_{SIS}=0$ to a singular isothermal sphere (SIS) with a flat rotation curve at $f_{SIS}=1$.
 Models of gravitational lenses generally find (but recall the earlier discussion) that the mass distribution is similar to the SIS model (e.g., \citealt{Munoz2001}, \citealt{Rusin2005}, \citealt{Gavazzi2007}, \citealt{Koopmans2009}, \citealt{Auger2010}), possibly with some evolution with redshift (e.g., \citealt{Bolton2012}) and correlations with mass (e.g., \citealt{Auger2010}).
 These are the observed velocity dispersions for the eight lenses in Table~\ref{tab:data} that were used in cosmological studies, assuming the listed scale lengths $s$ for the Hernquist model and a Gaussian model for the point spread function (PSF).
 Figure~\ref{fig:model} shows both the velocity dispersion and the surface density at the Einstein ring relative to an SIS model as a function of $f_{SIS}$.
 As the dark matter fraction increases, the mass is less centrally concentrated so the velocity dispersion drops and the surface density at the Einstein ring increases, leading to a decrease in $H_0$.

 Since the curves in Figure~\ref{fig:model} are straight lines, we can characterize each lens by its sensitivity to changes in the velocity dispersion.
 The convergence (surface density) of the SIS model at the Einstein radius is $\kappa_{SIS}=1/2$ and $H_0 \propto 1-\kappa$, so we define to characterize the fractional sensitivity of $H_0$ estimates to fractional changes in the dispersion.
-The slopes are $\psi=$ 1.12, $-$2.17, 0.40, 1.45, 0.23, 0.73, $-$0.63, and 3.68 for the eight time-delay lenses we considered: DES~J0408$-$5354, HE~0435$-$1223, PG~1115$+$080, RX~J1131$-$1231, SDSS~J1206$+$4332, B1608$+$656, WFI~2033$-$4723 and WGD~2038$-$4008, respectively.
-The median absolute slope is 0.93 meaning that a 1\% change in $\sigma_*^2$ roughly leads to a 1\% change in $H_0$.
+The slopes are $\psi=$ 1.52, $-$1.63, 0.40, 1.58, 0.24, 0.73, $-$0.40, and 8.15 for the eight time-delay lenses we considered: DES~J0408$-$5354, HE~0435$-$1223, PG~1115$+$080, RX~J1131$-$1231, SDSS~J1206$+$4332, B1608$+$656, WFI~2033$-$4723 and WGD~2038$-$4008, respectively.
+The median absolute slope is 1.13 meaning that a 1\% change in $\sigma_*^2$ roughly leads to a 1\% change in $H_0$.
 We are not too concerned about the particular numbers -- they simply provide a rough indication of the sensitivity of the cosmological results to any systematic shifts in the dynamics.
 Since an uncertainty below 2\% is needed for $H_0$ measurements from lenses to be competitive, the systematic uncertainties in $\sigma_*^2$ ($\sigma_*$) can be no higher than 2\% (1\%).

 In practice, many time-delay lens models show far less sensitivity to changes in the dynamical constraints.
 Some specific examples are that \cite{Suyu2010} and \cite{Wong2017} find that switching between \cite{Hernquist1990} and \cite{Jaffe1983} models for the distribution of the stars changes $H_0$ by less than 1\%.
 In \cite{Millon2020}, they estimate that $\psi \simeq 0.06$ instead of unity.
 This insensitivity is an indication that the dynamical constraints are playing no role in the results.
 The lens data so tightly constrains the mass models that changes in the velocity dispersion have negligible effects on the results, as illustrated in one of the example problems shown in \cite{Kochanek2020}.
+Treating the mass-sheet degeneracy explicitly should increase the response of the $H_0$ estimates to the kinematic constraints \citep[see, e.g.][]{Birrer2020,Shajib2023,TDCOSMO2025}.